When someone dies in Melbourne, Victoria, the Executor to the Will of the deceased person must manage the estate, including its distribution.

 - How to file a Grant of Probate in Victoria

 In Victoria, to apply for a Grant of Probate, you must be named as the Executor of the Will and over the age of 18.

-To file for Probate, there are a few key steps;
+To file for Probate in Melbourne, there are a few key steps;

 1. Publish your Notice of Intention to apply for a Grant of Probate.
 You must wait at least 14 days for any of the deceased’s creditors or other relevant parties to file an objection if they believe that they have a claim to the estate.